arbCoding/PsSp/README.md

 ```shell
 make
 ```
 To make PsSp, which will be inside the ./bin/ directory.

+**NOTE** For MacOS user's, if you want a stand-alone Application file (no need to execute from the terminal) there are additional requirements.
+Please see the [additional instructions](#special-macos-application)

 ---
 ### Tests